thradams/thradams.github.io/clang.md

 ```

 When a pointer qualified with auto is destroyed it calls
-the destructor of the pointed object.
+the destructor of the pointed object and then free the memory.

+By default it calls free.

 Alternatively we can do,